Elanchezhiyan-P/Elanchezhiyan-P/README.md

 ## 🚀 About Me

-I am a seasoned .NET developer with over 5.5 years of hands-on experience, specializing in full-stack development across the .NET ecosystem, including .NET Framework, .NET Core, MAUI, and Web API.
-My passion for coding and problem-solving drives me to create high-performance software solutions that exceed client expectations.
+I am a seasoned full-stack developer with over 5.5 years of hands-on experience, specializing in technologies such as the .NET ecosystem (including .NET Framework, .NET Core, MAUI), ReactJS, Node.js, Web API, and Python.
+My passion for coding and problem-solving fuels my ability to deliver high-performance software solutions that exceed client expectations and drive innovation.

-Throughout my career, I have worked on various dynamic projects, including building social media platforms, implementing scalable APIs, and integrating complex systems.
-I leverage the power of the .NET framework, C#, and other technologies to deliver robust and user-friendly solutions, while also ensuring optimized database performance.
+Throughout my career, I have contributed to various dynamic projects, from building social media platforms and scalable APIs to integrating complex third-party systems.
+I leverage the power of C#, ReactJS, NodeJS, and other technologies to craft robust and user-friendly solutions while ensuring optimal database performance and system scalability.

-With a solid foundation in software development principles, I consistently strive to write clean, maintainable, and efficient code.
+With a solid foundation in software development principles, I prioritize writing clean, maintainable, and efficient code.
 I am well-versed in agile methodologies and have a proven track record of collaborating effectively with cross-functional teams to deliver projects on time and within budget.

-I am constantly exploring new technologies and staying up-to-date with industry trends to remain at the forefront of innovation.
-My keen problem-solving abilities, attention to detail, and commitment to continuous learning set me apart.
-I actively engage in professional development opportunities, attend tech conferences, and participate in coding challenges to continuously improve my skills and knowledge.
+I am always exploring new technologies and staying up-to-date with industry trends to ensure my skills remain at the cutting edge.
+My strong problem-solving abilities, attention to detail, and commitment to continuous learning set me apart.
+I actively engage in professional development opportunities, attend tech conferences, and participate in coding challenges to continually enhance my skills and knowledge.

+### What I’m Passionate About:

+- **Building scalable applications:** I love taking on performance challenges and ensuring that the systems I build can grow and scale effectively.
+- **Collaborating with others:** Whether working with a team or contributing to open-source projects, I enjoy being part of a community where we can learn and grow together.
+- **Clean, readable code:** Code is not just about functionality; it's about maintainability.
+I write code as if the next person to read it is me.
+- **Problem-solving:** Every project presents unique challenges, and I thrive on finding creative solutions that optimize both performance and user experience.

 ### Key Achievements:
-- **Led** the development of a social media platform
+- **Led** the development of a social media platform and hospital inventory management system projects.
-- **Integrated** QuickBooks on Android and Windows
-- **Developed** a hospital inventory management system
+- Managed *5 teams with 25+ members*, driving cross-functional collaboration on large-scale projects
-- **Integrated** systems and services like Netsuite, ServiceNow, HubSpot, PowerBI, and EverFi
+- Developed and integrated systems such as **QuickBooks, Netsuite, HubSpot, and ServiceNow**.
+- Spearheaded projects like **inventory management with PLC integration** and an **expert connection platform** for legal case management.
+- **Automated multiple projects** through:
+   -  *Auto deployment pipelines* for streamlined releases.
+   - *Automation testing* using Selenium to improve software quality.
+   - *Automated reports and data pull with Power Automate* to optimize workflows and data management.

 ---

 ## 🔧 Skills & Core Competencies

 ### **Languages & Frameworks**:
-- .NET Framework, .NET Core / .NET 5+, Entity Framework Core, MAUI, Blazor, Web API, SignalR, ASP.NET MVC, Web Services (SOAP, REST), Angular 13, Adobe ColdFusion,
+- .NET Framework, .NET Core / .NET 5+, Entity Framework Core, MAUI, Blazor, Web API, SignalR, ASP.NET MVC, Web Services (SOAP, REST), Electron.Net, NHibernate
-- C#, HTML, CSS, JavaScript, jQuery, NHibernate, Blazor Development
+- C#, HTML, CSS, JavaScript, jQuery, TypeScript
-- Java, Python (basics), ReactJS (basics), PHP (basics),
+- Adobe ColdFusion, Java, ReactJS, NodeJS, Python (basics), PHP (basics)

 ### **Cloud Hosting & Services**:
 - **Azure**: Azure App Services (best practices), Key Vault, WebJobs, Storage Accounts, Azure Tables, Blob Storage